nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Visualize assessment grades of the class with Box & Whisker plot
 * Any grade of any student that is not yet entered will be counted as `0`

+**Include an interactive GUI version where Avengers can click on the list to view statistics as well.**

 #### Sorting student list : `sort`